Money for You, Land for Hunters

 - Encourage and support recruitment of new hunters.

 - Help preserve Michigan's hunting tradition - give hunters a place to hunt near home.

 - Help support Michigan's rural economy.

 What is HAP?

-HAP, the Hunting Access Program, is a financial opportunity for landowners that also provides public hunting opportunities in most counties throughout Michigan.
+HAP, the Hunting Access Program, is a financial opportunity for landowners that also provides public hunting opportunities in most counties throughout Michigan's lower and eastern upper peninsulas.
 The DNR leases private lands from landowners who give licensed hunters access to their property, generally on a first-come, first-served basis.
-Hunters using HAP lands are guests of the landowner and are asked to register each time they visit the property.

 What's in it for you?

 HAP offers a chance to increase and diversify your property income, while helping to control deer damage or nuisance wildlife.
 It's a way to allow controlled access on your land, and it's flexible - you may choose to allow all hunting, youth and apprentice hunting only, small game only, deer only, elk only, turkey only, or a combination of these.

 As a HAP landowner, you are also eligible to apply for funds for wildlife habitat improvement projects.
 These projects help promote quality hunting experiences while improving wildlife and habitat management on your property.

 How does HAP help sustain Michigan's hunting heritage?